Data-driven Efficient Solvers for Langevin Dynamics on Manifold in High Dimensions: Solution to the Fokker-Planck equation on

 Therefore we obtain the exponential decay of $u$ to its ground state $u^*$

-Here $\mu_1-|\mu_2|>0$ is the spectral gap of $\mu_1 I +Q$.} \end{proof} We refer to \cite{li2018large} for the ergodicity of finite volume schemes in {an} unbounded space. { We refer to \cite{Maas_2011, chow2012fokker, Mielke_Renger_Peletier_2014, Erbar_2014, esposito2019nonlocal, yg20} for more discussions on the corresponding generalized gradient flow of the relative entropy with graph Wasserstein distance on discrete space and Benamou-Brenier formula.
-See also \cite{ lai2018point, yuan2020continuum} for some related data-driven algorithms when solving equations on a network graph.}
+Here $\lambda_1-|\lambda_2|>0$ is the spectral gap of $\lambda_1 I +Q$.} \end{proof} We refer to \cite{li2018large} for the ergodicity of finite volume schemes in {an} unbounded space. { We refer to \cite{Maas_2011, chow2012fokker, Mielke_Renger_Peletier_2014, Erbar_2014, esposito2019nonlocal, yg20} for more discussions on the corresponding generalized gradient flow of the relative entropy with graph Wasserstein distance on discrete space and Benamou-Brenier formula.
+See also \cite{lai2018point, yuan2020continuum, gao2021random} for some related data-driven algorithms when solving equations on a network graph and for irreversible processes.}